vishnuvelpula20/End-to-End-data-pipeline-test/README.md

 This is what our data pipeline architecture looks like.

 Steps:
-Open source sftp server
+Open-source sftp server
 Moto server to mock S3 and Lambda
-Postgres as a substitute for AWS Redshift
+Postgres as a substitute for AWS Redshift.